 National Carers Week celebrates those who provide care at home

-National Carers Week takes place in June every year.
+National carers week takes place in June every year.
 The event is designed to support the six million people in the UK who provide care at home for elderly and disabled people and is a partnership of

 The event is designed to support the six million people in the UK who provide care at home for elderly and disabled people, and is a partnership of nine national charities, namely Age UK, Carers UK, Counsel & Care, Crossroads Care, Dementia UK, Macmillan Cancer Support, MS Society, Parkinson’s UK, and The Princess Royal Trust for Carers.